 There are literally hundreds of ways to get more roofing leads.
-But a few ways to get started include – wrapping your truck, using yard signs, getting a professional website, promoting your website with Google ads, getting higher on Google with search engine optimization, Angie’s List, Thumbtack, Houzz, and Home Advisor.
+But a few ways to get started include – wrapping your truck, using yard signs, getting a professional website, promoting your website with Google ads, and getting higher on Google with search engine optimization, Angie’s List, Thumbtack, Houzz, and Home Advisor.
 Ideally, you own your marketing systems – rather than ‘rent’ through a lead generation site like HomeAdvisor.
 Utilize as many lead generation systems as possible – then double down on the ones that worked, and remove the ones that don’t give a good return on investment.

 How do I promote my roofing company?

 Promoting a roofing company – you should start with the basics.
 Name the company something original, have a graphic designer create a memorable brand and create a website and a Google My Business listing.
 Claim your page on Facebook, Instagram, and Twitter, as well as promote these pages to your personal network.
-From there, escalate your efforts to the truck wrap, yard signs, PPC and SEO efforts.
+From there, escalate your efforts to the truck wrap, yard signs, PPC, and SEO efforts.
 Creating systems to get more referrals, and leveraging social networks is the easiest way to start – while making video marketing, SEO, PPC, and event marketing are heavy-duty marketing and brand-building techniques.

 How much do roofing company owners make?

-It depends on who you ask – according to a survey 23 percent of the roofing company owners said they made under $50,000 per year!
+It depends on who you ask – according to a survey, 23 percent of the roofing company owners said they made under $50,000 per year!
 A larger percentage of 40% of owners were earning $50,001 to $100,000 annually, & 24 percent of roofing company owners were earning $100,001 to $200,000 annually.
 I was very surprised by these numbers because the clients we often work for, are generally doing better than these numbers might suggest.

-How much do roofing salesman make?
+How much does a roofing salesman make?